3 Best Knowt Alternatives for Students

 2. Anki: The Best Alternative to Knowt for Flashcards

-Anki has been the go-to flashcard tool for medical students, law students, and serious language learners for years because its algorithm is simply more rigorous than any other tool available.
+But Anki is an older flashcard tool used by medical students, law students, and serious language learners because of its algorithm.

 Over time, this means you spend almost no time on cards you already know, and your review sessions become increasingly effective.